tara-shukla/Cloud_HW1/README.md

 - Work with external libraries (ALGLIB) to perform KNN and compare exact vs. approximate search methods.
 - Understand practical trade-offs between accuracy and speed in real-world search systems.

-Sections II-V explain the entire overview of this assignment.
-We recommend that you read and understand these first before proceeding to implementation in Section VI.
+Sections II-III explain the entire overview of this assignment.
+We recommend that you read and understand these first before proceeding to the implementations in Sections IV-VI.

+The assignment is broken down into three main parts with three different deadlines:

 | Task                                         | Points | Due Date             |
 |----------------------------------------------|--------|----------------------|